pearlxcore/PS3Dec-GUI/README.md

 # PS3Dec GUI

 Yet another GUI for PS3Dec.
 My personal tool to handle PS3 ISO decryption.
-Support single and multiple file operation.

-# Note

-  - The app will decrypt if DKEY and PS3 iso filename matched
+Support single and multiple file operation and iso extraction.
+The app will decrypt if DKEY and PS3 iso filename matched.
-  - Support PS3 exraction

 # How to use